“There is geometry in the humming of the strings, there is music in the spacing of the spheres.”

 fmtbits (fmt-bits mask-code)

-myimg (qr-image fmtbits databits)]
+myimg (qr-image fmtbits databits)]"PNG" (File. "wikipedia-qr.png"))) (ImageIO/write myimg

 Error-correcting codes are fundamental algorithms for everything involving data transfer.
-What’s more, they are built from a wonderful blend of linear algebra, geometry, and field theory.
+What’s more, they are built from a wonderful blend of linear algebra, geometry, and ring theory.
 I hope I’ve given you a taste for what they are like.

 Zzzz… I fell asleep right when you mentioned algebra

 Wake up, there’s much more to explore!
 I’ve glossed over and omitted many details.
 For the interested reader please check out the references [1] [2] [3].
-There are also many more applications I’ve skipped including:
+There are also many more applications I’ve skipped including: - RAID (specifically RAID6) - Cyclic redundancy checks (CRC). - CDs and DVDs

 I will post a sequel as I learn more, time permitting.
 I am particularly intrigued by codes based on algebraic curves, which were proposed by Goppa [7].